 - Phase 4 - AI-assisted delivery: pair programming, automated review, documentation generation.

 Want to implement the full pipeline?
-CreativDigital provides developer productivity audits, implementation support, and team training.
+CreativDigital provides developer productivity audits, implementation support, and team training through our software development service.
+And if you want to automate business processes, not just the delivery pipeline, see our autonomous AI agents.